 - Factory slow-downs/layoffs

-> - Ensure your business has liquidity –Cans is king.
+- Ensure your business has liquidity –Cans is king.
 Liquidity means that your venture’s short-term liabilities are covered.
 Recessions can be relatively short, or lengthy.
 The Great Recession of 2008 lasted approximately 18 months.
-You must ensure you have a cushion of savings that can keep you afloat in such a worst case scenario.
-Make sure this plan includes any necessary draws for living expenses for yourself and your family (as founder).
+You must ensure you have a cushion of savings that can keep you afloat in such a worst-case scenario.
+Make sure this plan includes any necessary draws for living expenses for yourself and your family (as the founder).

-> - Reduce outgoing cash flow – There are numerous ways an organization can ‘trim the fat’ in preparation for or to survive a recession.
+- Reduce outgoing cash flow – There are numerous ways an organization can ‘trim the fat’ in preparation for or to survive a recession.
 Take care not to trim too much, if it has the potential to cause long-term damage.

 - Review monthly expenses and trim what you can – eliminate or seek better cell phone plans, reduce office supply expenditures, and change internet plans.
 (Everything but the premium coffee.
 You’re going to need that.)

 - Trim payroll hours (be careful not to trim too much, as a reputation for being a fair-weather employer can be harmful)

 - Explore better rates from suppliers, or seek new ones